 - Provide User panels to enable software users to share their experiences

-- Provide Forums for software users to share ideas and support each other
+- Providing Forums for software users to share ideas and support each other

 - Research current building business issues to develop software solutions which will help these firms run better businesses